Email security

 Protecting your data is very important to us.
 To help manage cyber threats found in emails, the University now uses an advanced email security solution as part of its cyber protection arsenal.

 Much of the work happens in the background so you won’t notice.
-However, there are some features you might start to see from 17 February 2020:
+The following features are available:

 URL Protect